riscv-steel/riscv-steel/docs/source/gettingstarted.md

 ### 3. Build the Hello World example

-The software project for the Hello World system is saved in `examples/hello_world/software/`.
+The software project for this Hello World example is saved in `examples/hello_world/software/`.
 This folder contains:

-- a Hello World example program, `main.c`
+- the Hello World program, `main.c`
 - a linker script for RISC-V Steel
 - a Makefile to automate building tasks
 - a `CMakeLists.txt` file with build instructions for CMake
-- LibSteel library, which provides an API to control RISC-V Steel

-The Hello World program in `main.c` is perhaps the simplest application you can build with RISC-V Steel.
-Its source code is reproduced below.
+The program in `main.c` is very simple.
+It calls `uart_write_string` from `libsteel.h` to send a message to the UART controller.
+Its source code is reproduced below:

 ```c
 #include "libsteel.h"